Rebranding: how does it impact fuel pricing?

 What can a competitor rebrand mean for your business?

-The same short answer applies; it depends.
+A short answer applies; it depends.

 The strength of the new brand will determine how big an impact your business will face.
 One thing is for certain, however, inaction and “hoping for the best” could seriously damage your profits and brand value.

-The best thing a fuel retailer can do, in the time preceding a major rebrand in their market (whether their own or a competitor’s) is to assess the scene, run analytical simulations, and devise a robust strategy.
+The best thing a fuel retailer can do, in the time preceding a major rebrand in their market (whether their own or a competitor’s), is to assess the scene, run analytical simulations, and devise a robust strategy.

 By running a number of “what if” scenarios on your sites, like those we provide to our clients at Kalibrate, you can understand your competitors, see your potential market share, and plan a new pricing strategy.
 It delivers the power of knowledge, so you understand the implications of a rebrand on your business, and the rest of the market.